Dr. Derrell Acon (he/him)

 He is currently Artistic and Music Director of the Festival International Musique Saint-Georges, Artistic and Executive Director of the All-Caribbean Youth Orchestra, Music Director of Ensemble du Monde, Associate Conductor of Florida Grand Opera and an MBA Cohort (Arts Administration, Entrepreneurship and Innovation) of the Global Leaders Program.

 Khori Dastoor (she/her)

-Khori Dastoor, General Director Opera San José, oversees all aspects of artistic planning and business operations for the company.
+Previously she severed as General Director Opera San José, overseeing all aspects of artistic planning and business operations for the company.
 Among her missions are renewing Opera San José’s commitment to developing and curating emerging talent and elevating the company as a vibrant artistic incubator in the heart of Silicon Valley.

 She previously served as Associate Director of the Packard Humanities Institute, responsible for arts, music, and archaeology initiatives, and as Director of the San Francisco District of the Metropolitan Opera National Council Auditions.

 Ms. Dastoor received her Bachelor of Music from New England Conservatory and completed doctoral studies at the University of California, Los Angeles, earning the Dean’s Award for the School of Arts and Architecture.

 Creative Producer – Little Island; Producing Director – VisionIntoArt (VIA)